Follow BLOCH's simple guide to sewing ribbons and elastics on pointe shoes, and make sure your new pair of pointe shoes are secure and ready to go!

 - Repeat on the other shoe so you have a matching pair

 - Once you've completed all of the above steps, voila!
-Your BLOCH pointe shoes are now secure and ready to go.
+Your elastic and ribbons are attached and your BLOCH pointe shoes are now secure and ready to go.